 School of Nashville Ballet also offers a nationally recognized Summer Intensive program.
 This 7-week training camp provides extensive instruction for serious dancers from all over the world and prepares students for a career in dance.
 Through an ongoing partnership with Belmont University, most students participating in the Summer Intensive stay in the Belmont residence halls while living in and exploring Nashville.

 Nashville Ballet's artistic reputation has grown significantly in recent years, both nationally and internationally.
-With this evolution, we are better poised to attract top-tier talent and diversify our repertoire with both quantity and quality as more choreographers see Nashville Ballet as a reputable company to stage major works.
+With this evolution, we are better poised to attract top-tier talent and diversify our repertoire with both quantity and quality as more choreographers see Nashville Ballet as a reputable company on which to stage major works.
 We are challenged to continue developing a sophisticated audience to embrace our curatorial choices.
 As an example, our ability to provide artistically ambitious programming relies in part on our audience purchasing tickets without necessarily recognizing programs by name.
 Likewise, it is also a challenge to balance this new programming with classic “story ballet” programming, such as Swan Lake.

 The School of Nashville Ballet continues to experience a growth in demand for dance instruction for students of all ages.
 Many of our classes have been sold out for more than two years with it being physically impossible to add classes to meet this demand due to lack of studio space.
 In response, we launched ELEVATE, Nashville Ballet's Capital Campaign to renovate and expand our current facility.
 With this project now complete we can become the dance school our community is demanding.
 The newly expanded facility opened in May 2015 and allows us to immediately increase not only the number of classes offered, but the types of classes offered.
 In fall 2015 we launched a new division of classes, the Studio Division, for older children and teens who want to continue studying dance at a high level but with a scaled back time commitment.
 With this opportunity we will be challenged to find talented and available instructors who will grow with us as our number of classes grows slowly over the next few years.